Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Methods

 \subsection{Model and hyperparameters}

-We showcase our paradigm using \textsc{gpt-3.5-turbo-0301}, a specific snapshot of \textsc{gpt-3.5-turbo} from March 1st, 2023.
-Working with the snapshot ensures that the model parameters do not change between experiments.
+We showcase our paradigm using \textsc{gpt-3.5-turbo-0301}.
 We use the default parameters but set the temperature to $0.25$.
 We found a low temperature to yield model responses that more closely match the template answers for benchmarking, as well as model translations that better capture the meaning of the source sentences.
-In addition, we set the maximal number of generated tokens to $256$ for benchmarking, which requires only very short answers, and $2048$ for translation.
+In addition, we set the maximal number of generated tokens to $256$ for benchmarking and $2048$ for translation.